nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
 2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 3. Operations like adding, deleting, or editing clients shall complete in less than 1 second for a single transaction.
 4. The Command-Line Interface (CLI) and any Graphical User Interface (GUI) components shall be intuitive and easy to navigate.